On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions

-\section{Examples of Transplantable Pairs}
+\section{Examples of transplantable pairs}

-\subsection{Treelike Pairs and Planar Domains}
+\subsection{Treelike pairs and planar domains}

-As Kac's original question~\cite{Kac1966} aimed at planar domains with homogeneous boundary conditions, transplantable treelike graphs with homogeneous loop signs have been studied the most~\cite{OkadaShudo2001,Thas2006a,Thas2006b,Thas2006,Thas2007}.
+Since Kac's original question~\cite{Kac1966} aimed at planar domains with pure boundary conditions, transplantable treelike graphs with uniform loop signs have been studied the most~\cite{OkadaShudo2001,Thas2006a,Thas2006b,Thas2006,Thas2007}.
 Note that the Substitution Theorem implies that there exist infinitely many such pairs, which answers a question raised in~\cite{GiraudThas2010}.
-However, it could be the case that all such pairs arise from the $16$ known ones in~\cite{BuserConwayDoyleSemmler1994} by substitution.
-In~\cite{OkadaShudo2001}, Okada and Shudo confirmed these pairs up to graphs with $13$ vertices, and just missed the $7$ pairs of graphs with $14$ vertices that arise by substitution from the $3$ known ones with $7$ vertices per graph.
-Figure~\ref{fig:TransplantableGraphsWithEvenNumber} shows one of these pairs.
-In the substitution, we altered the shape of the building block to avoid self-overlappings which is not always possible.
-Using Dualisation and Theorem~\ref{thm:Transplantability_is_Equivalent_Inductions}, one sees that transplantable treelike pairs with homogeneous loop signs always originate from Sunada's original method~\cite{Sunada1985}, that is, from Gassmann triples $(G,H,\OnSecond H)$.
-For each of the $7$ pairs mentioned above, $G$ is isomorphic to $PSL_{3}(2)\times PSL_{3}(2)$, and its permutation action on the vertices is not 2-transitive, which gives a counterexample to a conjecture expressed in~\cite{SchillewaertThas2011}.
-Using the SmallGroups Library of GAP~\cite{GAP2008}, we verified that the only Gassmann triple $(G,H,\OnSecond H)$ with $|G|\leq2000$ and $|G|\neq1024$ that yields treelike graphs is the one underlying the Gordon-Webb-Wolpert drums~\cite{GordonWebbWolpert1992}.
+However, it could be the case that all such pairs arise from the ones in~\cite{BuserConwayDoyleSemmler1994} by substitution.
+Okada and Shudo~\cite{OkadaShudo2001} confirmed the known pairs up to $13$ vertices per graph and just missed the $7$ pairs with $14$ vertices per graph that arise from the $3$ known ones with $7$ vertices per graph by substitution.
+Figure~\ref{fig:TransplantableGraphsWithEvenNumber} shows one of these pairs with Dirichlet loops.
+Using Dualization and Theorem~\ref{thm:Transplantability_is_Equivalent_Inductions}, one sees that transplantable treelike graphs with uniform loop signs come from the original Sunada method~\cite{Sunada1985}, that is, from Gassmann triples $(G,H,\OnSecond H)$.
+For each of the $7$ pairs mentioned above, $G$ is isomorphic to $PSL(3,2)\times PSL(3,2)$.
+Its permutation action on the vertices is imprimitive, in particular, it is not 2-transitive, which gives a counterexample to a conjecture expressed in~\cite{SchillewaertThas2011}.

-\subsection{Transplantable Tuples}
+\subsection{Transplantable tuples}